Camp Cureton, Texas was a short-lived post established in March 1862 to protect the area settlers from Indian raids.

-Camp Cureton (1862-1864) – This short-lived post was established in March 1862 on the Gainesville-Fort Belknap Road, where it crossed the West Fork of the Trinity River southeast of present-day Archer City.
+It was established on the Gainesville-Fort Belknap Road, where it crossed the West Fork of the Trinity River southeast of present-day Archer City.
 Built by Captain Jack J. Creton and his regiment, the fort was named for him.
 A Confederate post, it, along with several others, was established to restrict Indians from coming into the region.

-© Kathy Weiser, updated December, 2017.
+© Kathy Weiser, updated February 2020.